Good Indoor Air Quality (IAQ) is Critically Important in Hospitality

 The hotel guest experience is critical to the highly competitive and ever-changing hospitality industry.
 Excellent Indoor Air Quality (IAQ) is a key component of that experience.
 In a hotel, convention, or casino environment, people spend 80% of their time inside the buildings.
-The indoor environment is therefore the most fundamental element of service quality.
+The indoor environment is therefore the most fundamental element of service quality and overall experience.
 Guests want a healthy and comfortable environment in order to be productive at meetings and enjoy their leisure time, be it in their rooms, in restaurants, or around establishment premises.
 At the same time, employees need to be able to concentrate to work efficiently.
-To meet these expectations, good IAQ is essential.
+To meet these expectations, good IAQ is essential, especially these days.
+To help with insuring a proper plan of action for reopening your business, we have put together a helpful infographic, and for more information please visit our blog.

 The Air Inside These Facilities Can Contain: